meysamshahbazi/STMTrack/README.md

 # STMTrack
 This is the official implementation of the paper: [STMTrack: Template-free Visual Tracking with Space-time Memory Networks](https://arxiv.org/abs/2104.00324).

+## TODOs:
+* retrain with already code

+* change backbone to simpler model

+* create ci cd for convert to onnx in scrip form

+* use nano or light track idea

 ## Setup
 * Prepare Anaconda, CUDA and the corresponding toolkits.
 CUDA version required: 10.0+